SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/introduction.md

 You should obtain a graphical element (a `BlElement`), which you can inspect.

-Of course, it is possible to define morphs that are more interesting graphical representations than the one that you have just seen.
+Of course, it is possible to define elements that are more interesting graphical representations than the one that you have just seen.

 Now execute
 `BlElement new size: 20@20; background: (BlBackground paint: Color orange)` in a Playground.
-Instead of the string-like morph, you get an orange square.
+Instead of the string-like element, you get an orange square.
 ![basic element inspect](figures/basicelementinspect.png)

 ## manipulating BlElement